 The WSU Percussion Studio consists of about 16-20 majors and non-majors studying at the undergraduate and graduate level.
-We are a diverse, vibrant and talented community of musicians with interests spanning from Orchestral, Wind Ensemble, and Jazz, Music Education, Composition, Conducting, and even traditional Latin Percussion and Steel Band.
+We are a diverse, vibrant and talented community of musicians with interests spanning from orchestral, band, and jazz, music education, composition, conducting, and even traditional Latin Percussion and Steel Band.

-On and off campus the students engage in a variety of community service projects include: High School and Middle School demonstrations. working with Central Kansas Boys and Girls Club, and Steel Band benefit performances.
-One such benefit featured members of the WSU Steel Band welcoming President George W. Bush to Wichita with the first ever rendition of “Hail to the Chief”.
+On and off campus the students engage in a variety of community service projects including: high school and middle school demonstrations, working with Central Kansas Boys and Girls Club, and steel band benefit performances.
+One such benefit featured members of the WSU Steel Band welcoming President George W. Bush to Wichita with the first ever rendition of “Hail to the Chief” by a steel band.

 Percussion students at WSU engage in a comprehensive program, learning a broad range of instruments including: multi-percussion, mallet keyboards, snare drum, timpani, orchestral percussion, world percussion, and drum set, through solo repertoire, chamber repertoire and large-ensemble playing.

 We offer our percussion students a wide variety of professional quality performing opportunities including:

 Professor Scholl’s teaching philosophy: based on his own career.